Airport scanners can detect medical problems because they use radiofrequency waves to scan for abnormalities or bulges on passengers.

 Millimeter wave machines use low-energy non-ionizing radiofrequency waves to bounce waves off passengers and back into the scanner to detect any unusual objects

-Are There Any Examples of An Airport Scanner Detecting a Medical Problem?
+Examples of Airport Scanners Detecting a Medical Problem

 Instead of hearsay, there are cases in the medical literature that have noted an airport scanner detecting a medical problem.

 JAMA Dermatology, which is a peer-reviewed medical journal published by the American Medical Association, reports that one female passenger with a skin cyst was regularly stopped on suspicion of hiding an explosive device at U.S. airports.